Find a spider by...

 Note: This is a North Queensland species found near Airlie Beach

 female: about 5 mm|

-Usually on green leaves, under fallen logs, or on the edge of the webs of other spiders which this species feeds on when the opportunity arises
+Usually on green leaves, under fallen logs, or on the edge of the webs of other spiders on which this species feeds

-Unknown; this species is relatively small and bitings are rare because the spider is timid and secretive
+Unknown; this species is small and bitings are rare because the spider is timid and secretive

 These spiders are called pirate spiders because they feed on other spiders rather than on insects.
 Australomimetus species no not use webbing to catch their